 - Photographs/appropriate pictures for pin-up board

 - Personal music devices and headphones (not speakers)

 - Wet weather jacket

-- · Books for reading at night
+- Books for reading at night

 - Small chain for padlocks

+- · Bike plus a bike lock to secure the bike

 Boarders may bring hairdryers to be stored in their bedrooms.
 Hair straighteners and hair curlers may also be stored in bedrooms but must remain switched off when not in use and stored in a heatproof pouch.